e-nk/phase2-project/README.md

 A platform that makes it easy to search for products in most of that shops online all over the world.

+## Design
+This is our Project's Low-Fidelity Wireframe Design.
+The design was made on Balsamiq<a href="https://balsamiq.cloud/sp5zjv1/ps89654 " > Click Here to View</a>

 ## `Seting Up the Project`

 1. Clone this repository into your local machine.